Bedrock-OSS/regolith-docs/docs/introduction/troubleshooting.md

 Filter errors will be printed like `[error][filter] ... `.

-### Python Not Found
+### Dependency Not Found

-If you get a message like `[+]: Python not found, download and install it from https://www.python.org/downloads/`, this means that Python either not installed, or is not available on the path.
+If you you get an error like `[+] ... not found, download and install it from ...`, this means that Regolith is unable to find a dependency required for the filter to run.
+In this case, follow the link provided, and install the dependency.

-We provide {ref}`installation instructions<python-filters>`, to help you get Python installed correctly on your system.
-Please be aware that Python installed via the Microsoft Store will not work with Regolith, as it generally doesn't add itself to path.
+Example errors:
+- Python `[+]: Python not found, download and install it from https://www.python.org/downloads/`
+- NodeJS `[+]: NodeJS not found, download and install it from https://nodejs.org/en/`